Switch DAW: Logic to Pro Tools to REAPER (Pt 2)

 Benefit 4: Customization

-What can be customized: pretty much everything, down to the look & feel.
+Pretty much everything can be customized, down to the look & feel.
 Like its creator‘s first successful software, Winamp, REAPER supports themes.
-Suffice to say, there are plenty of excellent (and awful) skins out there, though it’s not my main interest.
+Though it’s not my main interest, there are plenty of excellent (and awful) skins out there.

 Scripts & macros